shidel-dev/debug-challenges/01-debug-css/README.md

 1. Open index.html in your web browser.
 2. Modify the code until the challenge is satisfied.

 HINT: There is more than one way to correct this issue.
-In fact, there are three.
+In fact, there are at least three.